kumarshantanu/clj-liquibase/README.md

 # clj-liquibase

-Clj-Liquibase is a Clojure wrapper for Liquibase for database change management and migrations.
+Clj-Liquibase is a Clojure wrapper for [Liquibase](http://www.liquibase.org/) for database change management and migration.

 Supported actions: